 Over time, chanting the invocation grew familiar.
 It became a ritual, to center oneself, to commence class.
 If a visiting teacher came to town, she, too, would start with the invocation, giving the practice a calming constancy.

 I still don’t consider myself a chanter, but maybe that will change over time.
 Maybe the act of “just doing it”—in any spiritual practice—is enough at first.
-I’m reminded of the short story “Franny” in Franny and Zooey by JD Salinger.
+I’m reminded of the new york city apartments in Franny and Zooey by JD Salinger.
 Franny tries to explain her fascination with “praying without ceasing” in The Way of the Pilgrim to her college boyfriend:

 “…the starets tells the pilgrim that if you keep saying the prayer over and over again—you only have to just do it with your lips at first—then eventually what happens, the prayer becomes self-active.
 Something happens after a while.
 I don’t know what, but something happens, and the words get synchronized with the person’s heartbeats, and then you’re actually praying without ceasing…”